ConnorLeeJones/DashaMaps/README.md

 ```

 `find-in(array-slot, key-word)` returns the Node that contains the key-word in the `k` field.
-(you may want to just do a simple linear search to find the node that has the key in it).
+(you may want to just do a simple linear search to find the Node that has the key in it).

 and the Hard One is `delete(key-word)`